fujitatomoya/ros_k8s/docs/ROS_Deployment_Demonstration.md

 - Add labeling to cluster nodes.

-To manage the fleet, here it adds the lable to each node, which also used in the above yaml file.
+To manage the fleet, here it adds the label to each node, which also used in the above yaml file.

 ```bash
 ### Show labels